harshalthakre/Sentiment_analysis/README.md

 ```
 To summarize, In this example we have learned
 - how to get tweets for twitter using tweepy
-- how to use textblob to get Polarity and Subjectivity of Statement and categorize it into four different type of statments i.e Positive   Negative , Opiniated , Factual
+- how to use textblob to get Polarity and Subjectivity of Statement and categorize it into four different type of statments i.e Positive,Negative , Opiniated , Factual

 To run this application :
 - Clone the repository